Chronic lymphocytic leukaemia (CLL)

 You can also get therapies to help relieve some of the symptoms of CLL.
 These are called supportive therapies, and include antibiotics and corticosteroids.

 Living with CLL

-If you've been diagnosed and treated for CLL, you might need to take some time to adjust to any physical and emotional changes.
+If you have been diagnosed and treated for CLL, you might need to take some time to adjust to any physical and emotional changes.
 You might also want to re-evaluate things like your workload, and to establish a new routine.